IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

 - `auto_scaling` - Auto-scaling configuration is not currently supported for Gen2 databases.
 - `configuration_schema` - Configuration schema is not available for Gen2 databases.
 - `platform_options.backup_encryption_key_crn` - Backup encryption key is not supported for Gen2 databases (only `disk_encryption_key_crn` is supported).

+### Gen2 Specific Attributes
+The following attributes are only populated for Gen2 instances:
+- `shards` - The live shard count, populated only for `databases-for-mongodb` with plan `enterprise-sharding-gen2`.
+Returns `1` for a single-shard instance.
+Not set for any other service or plan.

 ### Gen2 Example
 ```terraform